Table of Contents

 Stem Length: Just One Part Of A Steering System

-The stem on a bicycle is part of a steering system, and there are many aspects which affect the steering “feel”.
-These include your handlebar design, head tube angle, fork offset, trail, tyre width and whether you’re carrying any luggage on the front of your bike.
+The stem on a bicycle is part of a steering system, and there are many aspects that affect the steering “feel”.
+These include your handlebar design, head tube angle, fork offset, trail, tyre width, and whether you’re carrying any luggage on the front of your bike.

 Arguably, the most important feature of a stem is that it positions your body in an optimised location between the wheels for the type of riding you do.
 That’s going to be different depending on the purpose of your bike.
 I recently discussed the optimal weight distribution in my Frame Geometry Masterclass – check it out HERE.

 In short, bicycle fit is key here, and different frames have been optimised for a somewhat narrow range of handlebar widths and stem lengths.

 When we isolate other variables, there are three different measurements at the cockpit that tell us the most information about how the steering will feel.

 The first is the width of your hands from the steering axis.
 The wider this distance is, the more steering leverage you will achieve, requiring less upper body force to change the direction of your bike.
 Steering leverage is particularly important for a bike with front luggage, as it will help you move multiple kilograms around the steering arc.

 The second is the distance your hands need to move when turning your bars.
 The shorter this displacement is, the more ‘twitchy’ your steering will become.
 This just means that less steering input is required to change the direction of your bike.
 The downside to having more steering input or ‘twitchiness’ is that forces acting on the wheel on the ground will have a greater effect on your handlebars.
 That said, a higher amount of steering leverage minimises this effect, so it’s only really a problem with narrow bars.